DHI/WaterBench-MIKESHE-Skjern/README.md

 This README provides practical and background information on the dataset.
 The dataset can be cited as:

-> == Include citation after publishing - Joint DHI  GEUS citaiton, DHI as first listed and corresponding contact ==
+> == Include citation after publishing - Joint DHI  GEUS citaiton, DHI as first listed and corresponding contact, licesnse should be CC BY-SA 4.0 ==

 See the [license](license.txt) for details on data usage.